galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 The BAM file contains information about where the reads are mapped on the reference genome.
 But as it is a binary file containing information for many reads (several million for these samples), it is difficult to inspect and explore the file.

-A powerful tool to visualize the content of BAM files is the Integrative Genomics Viewer (IGV).
+A powerful tool to visualize the content of BAM files is the Integrative Genomics Viewer (**IGV**, {% cite robinson2011integrative %}).

 > ### {% icon hands_on %} Hands-on: Inspection of mapping results
 >